OblackatO/CS-Bachelor/README.md

 ### Remark :
 Some folders contain the *correction* of the requested exercises along with my *resolution* of them, others only contain my resolution.

-This is **not** a realistic view of all the subjects I have been covering in my Bachelor's Course, there are only some of them that which the contents makes sense to be shared.
+This is **not** a realistic view of all the subjects I have been covering in my Bachelor's Course, there are only some of them which the contents makes sense to be shared.